 The flood alert areas in Ipswich are illustrated in Appendix A Figure 16 and summarised in Table 9-1.
-These may be subject to change since the completion of the IFDMS, The Environment Agency issue flood warnings to homes and businesses when flooding is expected.
+The Environment Agency issue flood warnings to homes and businesses when flooding is expected.
 Upon receipt of a warning, occupants should take immediate action.
+In the near future, the Environment Agency propose to add a new flood warning area for the contingency of barrier failure and to review the current tidal flood warning areas and flood warning event thresholds for Ipswich.